AutoParams/AutoParams/README.md

 ### Collection Types

-AutoParams supports a variety of collection types and streams.
+AutoParams supports a variety of collection types.

 #### Arrays